livingdocsIO/documentation/content/guides/integrations/desknet.md

 The `createElementFunction` is used to create a Desk-Net story from a Livingdocs document, and link the two together.
 When configured, a "Create Story" button will appear in the metadata form of any content type with the `li-desknet-global` metadata plugin (when the document is not already linked to Desk-Net).

-The function will be called with a `document` property, the `userId` of the user that triggered the request, and the `desknetApi`.
+The function will be called with a `document` property, the `userId` of the user that triggered the request, the `projectConfig` of the current project, and the `desknetApi`.

 The function should return an object containing an `element` property.
 Due to the constraints enforced by the Desk-Net API the `element` object must contain at least one of the following: Publication platform, Task, Group.
 The Livingdocs code will handle setting the `externalElement` value and sending the request to Desk-Net.
 For details of the values you can provide within the `element` please see the [Update Element](https://api.desk-net.com/#api-Element-UpdateElement) section of the Desk-Net API documentation.